Longhill, Kingston upon Hull

 On Longhill, there are plenty of facilities for all ages, including a recreational centre known as Eastmount.
 The local primary schools on Longhill are: Longhill Primary School and Wansbeck Primary School.

 The nearest secondary schools to Longhill are: The Marvell College, Archbishop Sentamu Academy, Malet Lambert and Winifred Holtby Academy.

-Longhill is served by Labour MP for East Hull - Karl Turner.

-Longhill has bus services provided by East Yorkshire Motor Services - routes 56 and 57.
+Longhill is part of the Longhill and Bilton Grange Ward of the local council, and is represented by Karl Turner, Labour MP for East Hull.
+Local bus services are provided by East Yorkshire Motor Services - routes 56 and 57.